Last updated: July 1, 2026

 Hotels and neighborhoods: where the mid-range budget usually breaks

 The cheapest room in Tokyo is rarely the cheapest option once you add transit friction.
-Here are realistic hotel ranges by neighborhood, with honest notes on the tradeoffs.
+Real ranges by neighborhood, with the trade-offs:

 | Neighborhood | Budget (¥/night) | Mid-range (¥/night) | Why it matters |